Bittu-kumar-sah/first-website/readme.md

-This is bittu, From bihar
+This is bittu, This is become to a data scientist